sayanarijit/expandvars/README.md

 ### Customization

-You can customize the variable symbol and data used for the expansion by using the more general `expand` method.
+You can customize the variable symbol and data used for the expansion by using the more general `expand` function.

 ```python
 from expandvars import expand